Employee Assistance Programme

 • We will support providers to ensure that they are able to take a holistic look at the assistive technology available and consider how it could be used to meet the needs of that individual - a personalised approach based on their specific needs.

-We will review the activities we have already undertaken (see above) and speak further to providers to ensure our next steps are effective.
-This is likely to include a mix of training, promoting the care profession and seeking to draw in additional funding.
+We will review the activities we have already undertaken (see above) and engage further with providers to ensure to plan our next steps.
+This is likely to include a training offer as well as promoting the care worker profession more widely.

 • Joined up health and social care